 b) If you are having problems losing weight and/or you are a volume eater, follow the Maximum Weight Loss program.
 There are only three main differences:

-c) If you find yourself caught in the pleasure trap, or your program got too complicated, use Mary’s Mini-McDougall Diet® as a reset.
+c) If you find yourself caught in the Pleasure Trap, or your program gets too complicated, use Mary’s Mini-McDougall Diet® as a reset.

 2) Stubbs RJ, Johnstone AM, Mazlan N, Mbaiwa SE, Ferris S. Effect of altering the variety of sensorially distinct foods, of the same macronutrient content, on food intake and body weight in men.
 Eur J Clin Nutr.
 2001 Jan;55(1):19-28.